Assistant commissioner of police

-Assistant commissioner or assistant commissioner of police (ACP) is a rank used in various police forces, including those of Australia, India, and London.
+Assistant commissioner or assistant commissioner of police (ACP) is a rank used in various police forces.

 Australia

 In all Australian police forces, assistant commissioner is the rank below deputy commissioner.
 It is senior to the rank of commander in the South Australia Police and Victoria Police, superintendent in the Western Australia Police and NSW Police Force, and chief superintendent in the Queensland Police Service.
 In all services, the insignia consists of crossed tipstaves within a wreath.

 Bangladesh

-In the Bangladesh Police, assistant commissioner of police is the entry level post for cadre officers posted in metropolitan areas, equivalent to assistant superintendent of police in other areas.
+In the Bangladesh Police, assistant commissioner of police is the entry-level post for cadre officers posted in metropolitan areas, equivalent to assistant superintendent of police in other areas.

 Canada

 The Royal Canadian Mounted Police has 26 officers with the rank and it is the third highest rank in the command structure of the force.

 Hong Kong

 The Hong Kong Police Force has the ranks of assistant commissioner of police (ACP) and senior assistant commissioner of police (SACP).